Chavithra/GamestonkTerminal/new_tests/README.md

 - Do we have coverage indicator running ?
 - We can use pytest-cov

-Everytime a PR is made a coverage indicator should be displayed.
+Every time a PR is made a coverage indicator should be displayed.

 ## 3.2.
 What is the PR checklist ?